LaeticiaWSH/Hackathon_2/README.md

  The framework used is django.

- - Main files that were worked on are : the project urls.py and settings.py, the tamagotchi_app urls.py,models.py and views.py,
+ - Main files that were worked on are : the project urls.py and settings.py(connected with postgresql, the tamagotchi_app urls.py,models.py and views.py,
    the templates folder : index.html and the static folder : for the javascript and css.
    # The Game